urbainvaes/vim-ripple/README.md

 - If not explicitly opened by `<Plug>(ripple_open_repl)`, the REPL opens automatically once a code chunk is sent.

+- The plugin is compatible with Tim Pope's [vim-repeat](https://github.com/tpope/vim-repeat).

+- Previous code selections are saved and can be reused easily (see `yp` in the documentation).

 ![](https://raw.github.com/urbainvaes/vim-ripple/demo/demo.gif)
 (Click to enlarge.)